-Coherent RTZ has multiple connections options, RCA, XLR, BNC, USB, RJ45, Spades etc to ensure to manage to eliminate as much of the Rfi as possible from all possible sources contained within your audio system.
-We have three grades of cables available all designed to complement systems of varying performance.
+MC Audio’s RTZ devices have multiple connections options, RCA, XLR, BNC, USB, RJ45, Spades etc to ensure to manage to eliminate as much of the RFI (Radio refequency interference) as possible from all possible sources contained within your audio system.
+We have various grades of cables available all designed to complement systems of varying performance.

-There are three models in the RTZ range Model one with six (6) connections RTZ 2 with eight (10) connections and the Reference RTZ3 model with eighteen (18) termination points for those wishing to fully exploit their audio systems true potential.
+There are currently two models in the RTZ range RTZ 2 with twelve (12) connections and the Reference RTZ3 model with eighteen (18) termination points for those wishing to fully exploit their audio systems true potential.
 We also undertake bespoke commisions we have designed and constructed 42 outlet RTZ devices whch are design and built here in the UK